These Low Carb Pancakes are delicious, nutrient-dense, grain-free, and make a perfect breakfast.

 - 4 eggs at room temperature

-- 2 tbsp melted coconut oil, plus extra for cooking
+- 2 tablespoon melted coconut oil, plus extra for cooking

-- 2 tbsp almond butter or peanut butter
+- 2 tablespoon almond butter or peanut butter

-- 2 tbsp cacao nibs (you can skip if not available)
+- 2 tablespoon cacao nibs (you can skip if not available)

 1. Combine all ingredients in a large bowl and mix well.

-2. Preheat a large non-stick skillet on medium heat and add enough batter to fit 3 pancakes.
+2. Preheat a large non-stick skillet on medium heat and add a bit of coconut oil enough batter to fit 3 pancakes.